tigeraniya/dj_bitfields/README.rst

 Tools used in rendering this package:

-*  BitField code is from https://github.com/zacharyvoase/django-postgres which looks abondoned now. lookup operators and set operations are new additions.
+*  BitField code is from https://github.com/zacharyvoase/django-postgres which looks abandoned now. lookup operators and set operations are new additions.
 Also this project is focus on single functionality.

 *  Cookiecutter_